 Apple cores, wilted cabbage leaves, spent espresso pucks, and that zucchini you bought and forgot about in your crisper drawer: these are just a handful of things that folks throw out every day, which eventually end up in landfills where they continue to rot.
 Composting is one of the ways to help flatten the food-waste curve, but nature’s a little slow when it comes to decay.
 Lomi is a composter that can live in your kitchen and turns scraps into nutrient-rich dirt.
-Here’s a quick review of its features.
+Our Lomi composter review breaks down all the features.

 Cut Food Waste Footprint By Up to 50 Percent: Lomi breaks down common food scraps, like vegetables, fruit, and even small animal bones, but that’s just the beginning of the composting possibilities.
 Using its exclusive “Lomi Approved” mode, it can even break down bioplastics, which are made from organic, biodegradable materials instead of petroleum, and include everything from takeout forks to phone cases.
 Cut down on your energy usage further with the best solar panels.